 Destinations / July 07, 2018.
 By Paulo Tavares

-Baixa is the most convenient neighbourhood for visiting key landmarks if you want to do so on foot as they are all within easy walking distance.
+Baixa is the best place to stay for visiting key landmarks if you want to do so on foot as they are all within easy walking distance.

 RELATED: First Timer’s Guide to Porto